skuid/skuid-labs/experiments/pages/mockaroo/readme.md

 - Name "MockaRoo"
 - URL/Endpoint: https://my.api.mockaroo.com
 - Authentication:  none
 - Open "URL Paramater to include in every request" section:  Add  API KEY there.
-Should be "Key : <<YourKey>>"
+Should be "key : <<YourKey>>"

 Create new page with XML from "Mockaroo" xml file in this folder.
 API should be V1